shalinimoorthy29/Computational-Biology/003_Principal Component Analysis/README.md

 **Stage of Analysis**:
 1. **Data Loading and Preparation**: The raw count data was loaded and prepared for PCA.
 This step ensured that the data was in the correct format for dimensionality reduction.

-2. **Variance Stabilizing Transformation**: The raw counts were processed using a variance-stabilizing transformation (VST) to ensure that the counts were more comparable across samples.
+2. **Variance Stabilising Transformation**: The raw counts were processed using a variance-stabilizing transformation (VST) to ensure that the counts were more comparable across samples.
 This transformation helps adjust for the large dynamic range in RNA-seq data.

 3. **PCA Execution**: PCA was applied to the transformed data, identifying principal components that captured the most variance in gene expression levels across samples.